go-vikunja/vikunja/docs/content/doc/setup/build-from-source.md

 The code for the frontend is located at [code.vikunja.io/frontend](https://code.vikunja.io/frontend).

-1. Make sure you have [pnpm](https://pnpm.io/) properly installed on your system.
+1. Make sure you have [pnpm](https://pnpm.io/installation) properly installed on your system.
 2. Clone the repo with `git clone https://code.vikunja.io/frontend` and switch into the directory.
 3. Install all dependencies with `pnpm install`
-4. Build the frontend with `pnpm build`.
+4. Build the frontend with `pnpm run build`.
 This will result in a static js bundle in the `dist/` folder which you can deploy.